vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 Also show my day- and week meal planning on the HA kitchen dashboard.\
 I searched for a self-hosting solution and found Mealie most suitable for this purpose.

-With Mealie, you can add recipes manually, but also import via an online url direct into the Mealie structure.
+With Mealie, it's possible to add recipes manually, but also import them via an online url direct into the Mealie structure.
 If you have a YouTube video, you can add this in the description as a reference to your current online recipe.
-Now I have all my recipes centralized at one place!\
+This way I have all my recipes now centralized at one place!
-Based on the meals, you can also create a shopping list.

 <img src="images_mealie/mealie1_overview.png" alt="Result" width="800px">